lucasdietrich/arm-rtos-rs/readme.md

 - ~~understand why .data MYVAR is already initialized in QEMU~~ -> QEMU loads the .data section from the ELF file to RAM
 - ~~understand why .data .bss appears in the ELF file~~ -> QEMU loads the .bss section from the ELF file to RAM
 - Add the noinit section to the linker script
+- If symbol gets wiped out of the elf, gdb won't find it, we need to force the symbol to be kept in the elf file -> how to ? (e.g. _thread_switch)

 ## Notes